SCER-utv/ML-SDCC-queue-architecture-latest/readme-new.md

 # Distributed Random Forest on AWS

-This project implements a **Cloud-Native** architecture for the distributed training and inference of Machine Learning models (Random Forest).
-Based on the **Master-Worker** pattern, the system leverages AWS managed services (SQS, S3, EC2 Auto Scaling) to ensure horizontal scalability, fault tolerance, and optimized memory management (Zero-Waste RAM) on large-scale datasets.
+This project implements a **Cloud-Native** architecture for the distributed training and inference of Random Forest machine learning models.
+It aims to get better performance in terms of execution time, compared to a system running on a single node, while keeping almost the same accuracy in terms of metrics evaluated.

-*Project developed for the Distributed Systems and Cloud Computing course.*
+*Project developed for ML+SDCC 2025/26*

 ---